neuropsychology/NeuroKit/docs/contributing/first_contribution.rst

 How to write
 ^^^^^^^^^^^^^^

-The documentation that is on the `website <https://neurokit2.readthedocs.io/en/latest/>`_ is automatically built by the hosting website, readthedocs, from `reStructured Text (RST) files](https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html) (a syntax similar to markdown) or from [jupyter notebooks (.ipynb)](https://jupyter.org/).
-Notebooks are preferred if your example contains code and images.
+The documentation that is on the `website <https://neurokit2.readthedocs.io/en/latest/>`_ is automatically built by the hosting website, readthedocs, from `reStructured Text (RST) files <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html>`_ (a syntax similar to markdown) or from `jupyter notebooks (.ipynb) <https://jupyter.org/>`_ Notebooks are preferred if your example contains code and images.

 Where to add the files